c-ruttkies/phmnl_statistical_worfklow_api/README.md

 ## Usage
 - display help message by simply running the script without arguments
 - at the end you can find the example command for processing a single MTBLS study
+- make sure to adapt galaxy_url and galaxy_key to point to your PhenoMeNal Galaxy instance

 ```bash
 ./script/run_statistical_workflow.r